vshen0520/MovieRecommender/movie_recommendation_algorithm/README.md

 `User: "I like thriller movies.
 What thriller or horror movies would you suggest watching that came out in 2019?"`

 #### Step 1.
-Generate the responses, and predict the position of movie placeholders.
+Generate the responses, and predict the positions of movie placeholders.
 `"<movie> might be a good choice for you.
 It is a thriller movie came out in 2019."`
 #### Step 2.
 Predict the movies.
 `Joker (2019 film)`